1.

 Reference: Scott J. Antonia et al. Durvalumab after Chemoradiotherapy in Stage III Non–Small-Cell Lung Cancer.
 N Engl J Med 2017; 377:1919-1929

-A 62-year-old male presented to see his PCP doctor for a 1-month history of worsening right flank pain.
-An Ultrasound is order that shows a 2 cm right kidney mass.
-Subsequently, the patient has a CT C/A/P performed that confirms the Right kidney mass.
+One year ago, he had presented to see his Primary Care Physician for evaluation of a 1-month history of worsening right flank pain and hematuria.
+An Ultrasound is ordered showing a 6 cm right kidney mass.
+Subsequently, the patient has a CT C/A/P IV contrast performed that confirmed the Right kidney mass.
 No other sites of disease are seen.
 The patient is referred over to see a Urologist.

 The patient undergoes a radical nephrectomy.
 Pathology reveals that the patient has a Stage I, Collecting duct cancer.
 The patient undergoes close surveillance with imaging.
-Unfortunately, 1 year later he is found to have widely metastatic disease.
+Unfortunately, he was recently found to have widely metastatic disease with disease in his bilateral lung fields.
 A biopsy of a lung lesion reveals a collecting duct cancer.
-Next generation sequencing reveals no actionable mutations.
+Next generation sequencing of the tumor is performed revealing no actionable mutations.
 Which therapy should be offered?

 A .
 Sutent